Skip to main content

 Now, though, fewer customers are shopping in-store.
 As online retail is growing, retailers aren't focusing their transport on moving full truckloads of inventory to their physical storefronts.
 They're focused instead on moving individual packages from warehouse to the customer's door.

-Plus, customers want shipments right now.
+Speed demands: Your customers want shipments right now.
 Two-day shipping has become the average.
-Retailers can’t afford to wait to fill an entire FTL with goods when they need to send out their items overnight to a number of locations across the globe.
+You can't afford to wait to fill an entire FTL with goods when you need to send out your items overnight to a number of locations across the globe.
 Shipments need to go out immediately, no matter how big or small.

-With a low supply of trucks, transport companies are actually rejecting small businesses and retailers to prioritize their larger clients.
+Carrier rejection: With a low supply of trucks, transport companies are actually rejecting small businesses and retailers to prioritize their larger clients.
 In the long run, this could seriously damage the online retailer economy.
-In an effort to uphold the transport of small businesses, a number of companies like LTX Solutions are looking for new ways to offer shipping solutions to low-volume shippers.
+In an effort to uphold the transport of small businesses, a number of companies are looking for new ways to offer shipping solutions to low-volume shippers.

 The cost-effective alternative to FTL is LTL or "less than truckload."
 Retailers or shippers pay for a certain space on the truck, not the entire truckload.
 This consolidates shipments from a number of clients and utilizes a network of terminals and hubs.